crtomirp/library_design/README.md

 # Installation

 # A) pip / venv setup (no Conda)
+## 0) Files
+Download these two ready-made files:

+📄 requirements.txt

+🧪 quickstart_venv.sh

+requirements.txt includes: numpy, pandas, matplotlib, scikit-learn, plotly, ipywidgets, jupyterlab, notebook, pillow, py3dmol, umap-learn, pacmap, and rdkit-pypi.

+⚠️ Note on RDKit: rdkit-pypi works on many Linux/macOS setups.
+If it fails on your platform (commonly on Windows), use the Conda environment instead.
 ## 1) Install (Linux/macOS)

 In your project folder (where `chemdiv.ipynb` and your libraries live):